Amy Bailey, CHC, CPC, COC, CPC-I, CCS-P – Principal

 Amy has over 20 years of healthcare experience and specializes in regulatory compliance for coding and billing with emphasis in documentation, coding and billing reviews; due diligence and risk assessment reviews; internal investigations, and litigation support services.
 Amy has extensive experience working with publicly traded healthcare companies, large hospital systems, law firms and physician group practices.
 Amy’s experience ranges from handling routine compliance issues to provider defense of government false claims and fraudulent coding and billing cases.
 Amy is certified in healthcare compliance and is also a certified coder for both physician and hospital coding, and an approved coding instructor for the American Academy of Professional Coders.
 She has taken many leadership roles in the industry, including currently serving as an Auditing and Monitoring Tools Editorial Board Member for the Healthcare Compliance Association and is also a former Regional Governor and Examination Committee Chair American College of Medical Coding Specialists.
 Amy has published articles featured in Compliance Today and Health Lawyers Weekly and is a co-author of the American Health Lawyers Compliance Manual.
 She has also been selected as a speaker for groups including the American Health Lawyers Association, American Academy of Professional Coders, Healthcare Compliance Association, Georgia Hospital Association, Idaho Medical Group Management Association and the Idaho Association of Home Care.

 Ken has over 30 years of experience in public practice including consulting and litigation support services for health care providers.
-He is a licensed CPA in Idaho, Washington, and Georgia, as well as a Certified Fraud Examiner and Certified in Healthcare Compliance.
+He is a licensed CPA in Idaho and Washington.
 Ken’s healthcare consulting experience includes provider compliance and litigation matters including due diligence, internal investigations, self-reporting, and forensic services.
 Ken has testified, been deposed, or consulted on cases in both Federal and state courts.
 He has also served in interim compliance positions while a permanent replacement was recruited.
-Ken is a contributing author of the American Health Lawyers Association Healthcare Compliance Legal Issues Manual.
+Ken is a prior contributing author of the American Health Lawyers Association Healthcare Compliance Legal Issues Manual.
 He also is a former board member of the Idaho Food Bank and former corporate contributions chair for the Idaho Easter Seals.

 Sarah Spry, CHC, CPC, COC, CPC-I – Consulting Manager